Isserlis' Theorem

 By the definition of the covariance matrix, we finish the proof

 Although I only completed the derivation for d=4, we can generalize the result to arbitrary even d by induction.
 For instance, for d=6, we can first break things down to 2 and 4 and then break down the 4.
+Namely, we first have

 Comments